ryym/rbfmt/README.md

 > [!WARNING]
-> This is heavily under development and has many TODOs and bugs.
+> This is currently under development and has many TODOs and bugs.

 # rbfmt

-Rbfmt is a yet another Ruby code formatter, based on the Ruby's official [Prism][prism] parser.
+Rbfmt is a yet another Ruby code formatter written in Rust, based on the Ruby's official [Prism][prism] parser.

 [prism]: https://ruby.github.io/prism/